 As a dedicated financial service provider, SPD Bank is also committed to corporate citizenship and fulfilling social responsibilities.
 In June 2015, SPD Bank was awarded “Best CSR Financial Institution of the Year” by China Banking Association.
 In November 2015, the Bank won the “Best CSR Report Award” in 2015 China’s Corporate Transparency Rating.
 In December 2014, according to the latest CSR Reports Ranking of A-share Companies released by Rankins CSR Ratings, SPD Bank was rated AA with a Positive Outlook.

-SPD Bank is committed to continuous innovation and improvement in financial service.
-Setting out on a new journey, the bank will hold on to the faith of “new thinking and?hearty Service” and maneuver through the rising and falling financial tides, growing itself into a modernized financial service provider with distinct core competence.
+SPD Bank continues to drive its business innovation in response to changes in market conditions and opportunities.
+Setting out on a new journey, the Bank will hold on to the faith of “new thinking and hearty service” and maneuver through the rising and falling financial tides, growing itself into a modern financial institution with distinct core competencies and competitive advantages.